 APPENDIX A – Nature Recovery Network and Biodiversity Net Gain

-Black Country Local Nature Recovery Opportunity Map
+West Midlands Local Nature Recovery Strategy

 The development of a Nature Recovery Network (NRN) covering the whole of England is a major commitment in the Government’s 25 Year Environment Plan (2018).
 The plan states that the development of the NRN will provide 500,000 hectares of additional wildlife habitat, more effectively linking existing protected sites and landscapes, as well as urban green and blue infrastructure; and that as well as helping wildlife thrive, the NRN could be designed to bring a wide range of additional benefits: greater public enjoyment; pollination; carbon capture; water quality improvements and flood management.